 Electronic, Rechargeable Hand Warmers

-With electronic, rechargeable hand warmers, I have warmth when I want it and an off button when I don’t.
-I love, love, love it.
-It’s part of my Everyday Carry three seasons of the year.
-Did I mention I love it?
+With electronic, rechargeable hand warmers, there is warmth when it’s wanted and an off button when it’s not.
+One member of my Survival Mom team love, love, loves hers.
+It’s part of her everyday Carry three seasons of the year.
+Did I mention she loves it?

 Since it charges up via a USB connection, you can easily get it powered up from any USB port, including one on a solar device like this one on a Luci solar lantern.